 Today Rep. Scott Taylor announced that as long as the government remained shutdown he will donate his daily salary to military and veterans' charities.

-Washington, D.C. – Today, the House voted to pass H.R.
-1698, the Iran Ballistic Missiles and International Sanctions Enforcement Act, introduced by Representative Ed Royce (CA-39) on March 23, 2017.
-H.R.
+Washington, D.C. – Today, the House of Representatives voted to pass H.R.
+3776, the Cyber Diplomacy Act, introduced by Representative Ed Royce (CA-39) on September 14, 2017.

 "I keep thinking back on my trip to Haiti last August and my conversation with a bright young West Point graduate.
 He served honorably then returned home to Haiti to join the police force to help make a better life for his people and his nation.
 I hope for and will fight for, an America that continues to be a beacon for young men and women from around the globe.